-International students accepted into our residential Master of Arts in Mission Discipleship or our residential Master of Divinity degree programs may receive a scholarship.
-The student is responsible for expenses to cover any remaining tuition, books, room and board, medical insurance, travel and other living expenses.
-Students will need to show adequate proof of their ability to pay for these expenses prior to being awarded an I-20 from the United States Immigration and Naturalization Services.
+Unfortunately, there are no university-provided scholarships for international students accepted into our residential Master of Arts in Mission Discipleship or our residential Master of Divinity degree programs.
+The student is responsible for tuition and the cost of books, room and board, medical insurance, travel and other living expenses.
+Students will need to show adequate proof of their ability to pay for these expenses.

-The cost of living and education in the United States are quite high.
-To avoid situations of confusion or misunderstanding, we insist that international applicants demonstrate adequate financial support: from their own funds, from church or other sources in their home countries, or from UDTS.
+The costs of living and education in the United States are quite high.
+To avoid situations of confusion or misunderstanding, we insist that international applicants demonstrate adequate financial support: from their own funds or from church or other sources in their home countries.

 Some international students are supported in their education by funding from personal, church, or government sources.
 The seminary will require such students to provide documentation of financial support in the form of bank statements, letters from scholarship granting agencies, etc. before granting admission and issuing the U.S. Immigration and Naturalization Service I-20 form (which is required to obtain a student visa).
 The amount of funding documented in this way must be adequate to provide for tuition, fees, books, room, board, medical, and miscellaneous expenses, and travel to and from Dubuque.
 International students studying in the United States on an F-1 student visa are not ordinarily permitted to seek paid employment.

 Ordinarily, international applicants will be considered for admission only if they can present evidence of full endorsement of their plan of study by the church (denomination) from which they come.